salenakha/salenakha/README.md

-# Hi, I'm Salena!
+# Hi, I'm Salena! 👋

-I'm a second-year Computer Science student at Northeastern University interested in software and AI/ML applications.
+I'm a second-year Computer Science student at Northeastern University looking for opportunities in software and AI/ML applications.

 Feel free to reach out!